 The Committee analyzes risk with respect to the Company's compensation programs on an annual basis.
-During fiscal year 2022, the Committee concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
+During fiscal year 2023, the Committee concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
 In reaching this conclusion, the Committee considered the following: (i) performance targets that align with the perspective of long-term stockholders; (ii) the Company's "clawback" policy, as described under "Severance Arrangements" below; (iii) annual incentives for executive officers that do not allow for unlimited payouts; and (iv) annual performance and bonus targets for divisional management that are measured and partially paid on a quarterly basis, withholding a significant portion of such bonus amounts for payment in subsequent quarters, with the goal of providing operating management with immediate incentive for superior performance, while simultaneously promoting employee retention and consideration of longer-term performance.
+In addition, the Committee has adopted a separate "clawback" policy that will apply to executive officer compensation beginning in fiscal year 2024.
+For further information, see "Incentive Compensation Recoupment Policy" below.

-Fiscal Year 2022 and 2023 Compensation Decisions
+Fiscal Year 2023 and 2024 Compensation Decisions

-Base Pav
+Base Pay